themanojdesai/python-a2a/README.md

 # Start an OpenAI-powered agent
 a2a openai --api-key YOUR_API_KEY --model gpt-4

+# Start an MCP server
+a2a mcp-serve --port 5001 --name "Calculator" --script calculator_tools.py

-# Start an Anthropic-powered agent
+# Start an MCP-enabled A2A agent
-a2a anthropic --api-key YOUR_API_KEY --model claude-3-opus-20240229
+a2a mcp-agent --port 5000 --servers calc=http://localhost:5001/

+# Call an MCP tool directly
+a2a mcp-call http://localhost:5001/ add --params a=5 b=3
 ```

 ## 📖 Architecture & Design Principles

 Python A2A is built on three core design principles:

-1. **Protocol First**: Adheres strictly to the A2A protocol specification for maximum interoperability
+1. **Protocol First**: Adheres strictly to the A2A and MCP protocol specifications for maximum interoperability

 2. **Modularity**: All components are designed to be composable and replaceable

 3. **Progressive Enhancement**: Start simple and add complexity only as needed

-The architecture consists of four main components:
+The architecture consists of five main components:

 - **Models**: Data structures representing A2A messages and conversations
 - **Client**: Components for sending messages to A2A agents
 - **Server**: Components for building A2A-compatible agents
+- **MCP**: Tools for implementing Model Context Protocol servers and clients
 - **Utils**: Helper functions for common tasks

 ## 🗺️ Use Cases